 Beyond just the beauty of the areas she visited, Patricia enjoyed immensely the camaraderie and shared experiences with the other artists that participated.
-Today, Patricia takes most of her drawn to the local flowers and barns. a larger work once back in the studio.
-Whether the American Southwest by Sometimes, however, she will work So, if you see her on the road their vibrancy and intensity, as well as beautiful places on earth - immersing sketching, slow down.
-There is probably her first child, an aunt in Holland sent the fact that they are more forgiving.
-She herself in the smells, sounds and colours. something beautiful right there in front Website: https://pearlsart.ca/ 4 MOSAiC spring 2025 MOSAiC spring 2025 5 #
+Today, Patricia takes most of her inspiration closer to home right in drawn to the local flowers and barns. particularly old, tired barns.
+She feels that she can't get the same emotion working in the studio as she does outdoors.
+Her outdoor work is often a larger work once back in the studio.
+Sometimes, however, she will work with watercolours outside even in the So, if you see her on the road Website: https://pearlsart.ca/ 4 MOSAIC spring 2025 MOSAiC spring 2025 5 THE ARTS Let me Suppliment Supplier Suppliment Supplier Suppli